Table of Contents

 4. Lemongrass Essential Oil

 Lemongrass essential oil has a wide range of uses and benefits.
-It is frequently used in aromatherapy and massage, as it is believed to help reduce stress and promote relaxation.
+It is frequently used in aromatherapy and massage, which is believed to help reduce stress and promote relaxation.
 It is also commonly used in household cleaning products, as it is effective at combating bacteria and odors.

-In addition, Lemongrass essential oil can be used topically after diluting with a carrier oil to relieve muscle pain and headaches.
+In addition, lemongrass essential oil can be used topically after diluting it with carrier oil to relieve muscle pain and headaches.
 It is also reputed to have insect-repellent properties, making it a popular choice for natural mosquito control.

 "My least favorite essential oil is lemongrass, I try to avoid using it as much as possible because every time I get a whiff I start nonstop sneezing.
 These aren't good sneezes, these are the choking gagging sneezes.
 They can be quite painful too.
 I've given myself the benefit of the doubt and tried diffusing lemongrass in a blend using half the oil and I still suffer.
 It's safe to say that lemongrass is my least favorite oil.
 I look forward to learning from you about all the fun oils and how I can transition into have a whole stockpile of cleaning products." -Kim T, OR